atl-mk/slack-beeegmojis/README.md

 https://addons.mozilla.org/en-US/firefox/addon/slack-beeegmojis/

-If you want to use the BEEG version OR if you're not an Atlassian employee then you'll need to add an unpacked extension ATM.
+If you want to use the BEEG version OR if you use chrome, but are not an Atlassian employee then you'll need to add an unpacked extension.
 ## Contributions
 Raise a PR